 It is notable that the D800 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1200D lacks such a headphone port.

 Studio photographers will appreciate that the Nikon D800 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Nikon D800?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1200D: